chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "processResult parameter is a Kotlin List, so in-place sort() is unavailable; use sorted().", "PROJECT NOTE": "AbstractCopyTestNodeAction.processResult takes List<String>; overrides get an immutable List and must return a new sorted list.", "NEW INSTRUCTION": "WHEN overriding processResult receives List THEN return result.sorted() instead of calling sort()" }

+[2025-12-10 10:34] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "bash",
+    "ERROR": "Command contains unescaped newlines; multiline commands forbidden", "ROOT CAUSE": "The bash tool disallows multi-line commands, but the submitted command included newline characters.", "PROJECT NOTE": "To add or edit files in this repo, prefer apply_patch/create; if using bash, emit content via a single-line printf with \\n escapes or base64.", "NEW INSTRUCTION": "WHEN bash command includes newlines THEN rewrite as a single line using escapes or encoding" }

+[2025-12-10 10:35] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "bash",
+    "ERROR": "Newlines in command are not permitted", "ROOT CAUSE": "The bash tool was given multi-line commands with literal newlines, which it rejects.", "PROJECT NOTE": "Write files using repo-relative paths from the project root (e.g., src/main/kotlin/...), ensuring the working directory is the project root before redirecting output.", "NEW INSTRUCTION": "WHEN a bash command contains literal newlines THEN use a single-line printf with escaped \\n" }

+[2025-12-10 10:38] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "bash",
+    "ERROR": "Multi-line bash command rejected",
+    "ROOT CAUSE": "The bash tool disallows unescaped newline characters within a single command.", "PROJECT NOTE": "Ensure you are in the project root (/.../intellij-platform-plugin-copy) before writing files; compose file contents via a single-line printf with \\n escapes.", "NEW INSTRUCTION": "WHEN bash command contains newlines THEN replace with single-line printf using \\n escapes" }

+[2025-12-10 10:41] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "bash",
+    "ERROR": "Newlines in bash command are prohibited", "ROOT CAUSE": "A multi-line/bash-heredoc command with unescaped newlines was sent to a tool that forbids newline characters.", "PROJECT NOTE": "Work from the project root (/Users/cleancoder/dev/scratch/intellij-platform-plugin-copy) when creating files under src/main; use a single-line printf with \\n escapes.", "NEW INSTRUCTION": "WHEN bash command includes unescaped newlines THEN use a single-line printf with \\n escapes" }